sez11a/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

 ## Configuring a Non-Liferay OSGi Container [](id=configuring-a-non-liferay-osgi-container)

-There may be instances where you want to use a Liferay OSGi module in a non-Liferay OSGi container, and need to define a WebSocket endpoint.
+There may be instances where you want to use a Liferay OSGi module in a non-Liferay OSGi container, and you need to define a WebSocket endpoint.
 To do this, you must register a `javax.servlet.ServletContext` service with the property `websocket.active` set to `true`:

     Dictionary<String, Object> servletContextProps = new Hashtable<String, Object>();
     servletContextProps.put("websocket.active", Boolean.TRUE);

     bundleContext.registerService(ServletContext.class, servletContext, servletContextProps);

-You must also configure the `ServiceLoader` of the `javax.websocket-api`.
-You can do this by creating your own module as a `javax.websocket-api` fragment.
+You must also configure the `javax.websocket-api`'s `ServiceLoader`, by creating your own module as a `javax.websocket-api` fragment.
 Here's an example of a manifest for such a module:

     Fragment-Host: javax.websocket-api